 The Tongsai Bay resort believes that vegetation and wildlife have been here a lot longer than us and it should remain that way.
 The pursuit of a holiday should not come at the cost of the environment.

 The resort has been truly innovative when it comes to environmentally friendly amenities and facilities and they really do put other resorts around the world to shame when it comes to this.
 Their commitment and respect to the environment and the beautiful location really is inspiring.

 Just a few of the examples include the recycling pots dotted around the resort and that there is no single-use plastic within the villas.
 All bathroom amenities are presented in reusable ceramic containers and all drinking water served at the resort is filtered water in glass bottles.
 The resort also produces all its own cleaning products and natural mosquito repellent from plants in the garden.
 No chemicals are used in the gardens and there is no mosquito fogging due to the negative effect it has on other wildlife.

 A favourite amongst guests is the resort’s ban on man-made single-use straws.
 All plastic and paper straws have been eliminated and instead, a cutting of lemongrass, grown in the resort’s own gardens, is provided in beverages.
 These are used exactly as a man-made straw, but without the damaging environmental impacts.
 Once finished with they will degrade naturally back into the soil within a matter of weeks.

-Anyone wanting a relaxing stay in a beautiful location with wonderful Thai hospitality will of course find it at this five-star resort.
-If you are looking for a special and inspiring holiday that you will remember for years to come you definitely find that at the stunning Tongsai Bay.
+Anyone wanting a relaxing stay in a beautiful location with wonderful Thai hospitality will of course find it at this beautiful five-star resort.
+If you are looking for a special and inspiring holiday that you will remember for years to come you will definitely find that at the stunning Tongsai Bay Resort.

 Sarah Bryans 17/04/2019